 Learn the basics, how it works, and the benefits of MongoDB to better understand this popular NoSQL database.

-MongoDB is a NoSQL database used by many companies and organizations around the world.
-This modern technology offers an alternative to traditional relational databases, enabling unstructured data storage and schema flexibility.
-Thanks to its horizontal scalability and ability to handle large volumes of data, MongoDB has become a key solution for companies wishing to efficiently manage their data in the age of Big Data.
-In this article, you'll discover MongoDB's basic principles, how it works and its benefits, so you can better understand how this database can meet your organization's needs.
+MongoDB is a NoSQL database used by many businesses and organizations around the world.
+This modern technology offers an alternative to traditional relational databases, allowing for the storage of unstructured data and schema flexibility.
+Thanks to its horizontal scalability and ability to handle large volumes of data, MongoDB has become a key solution for businesses looking to efficiently manage their data in the era of Big Data.
+In this article, you'll learn the basics of MongoDB, how it works, and its benefits, to better understand how this database can meet your organization's needs.

 What is MongoDB?